Joint Learning of Blind Super-Resolution and Crack Segmentation for Realistic Degraded Images

 \section{Joint Learning of Blind SR and Crack Segmentation}

-While methods using joint end-to-end learning with SR~\cite{bib:talebi2021iccv,DBLP:conf/iccv/SinghN0V19,conf/cvpr/tiny_face18,DBLP:journals/tifs/PangCWH19,DBLP:journals/tnn/ZhangBDXG21,DBLP:conf/cvpr/LiLWXFY17,DBLP:conf/eccv/BaiZDG18,bib:TDSR2021,DBLP:conf/cvpr/WangLZTS20} mentioned in Sec.~\ref{subsection:joint} are close to our work, it is difficult to apply them to crack segmentation in realistic scenarios.
+While methods using joint end-to-end learning with SR~\cite{DBLP:conf/iccv/SinghN0V19, DBLP:journals/tnn/ZhangBDXG21, bib:TDSR2021,DBLP:conf/cvpr/WangLZTS20} mentioned in Sec.~\ref{subsection:joint} are close to our work, it is difficult to apply them to crack segmentation in realistic scenarios.
 This is because these methods using non-blind SR cannot cope with unknown blurs observed in images degraded by out-of-focus and motion blurs.
 Our CSBSR resolves this problem by employing blind SR in joint learning (Sec.~\ref{subsection:method_joint}).
-For further coping with the class-imbalance issue, this paper also proposes a new combination of loss functions for class-imbalance fine segmentation (Sec.~\ref{subsection:method_gbc_loss}).
+As far as we know, this is the first attempt at joint learning of blind SR. For further coping with the class-imbalance issue, this paper also proposes a new combination of loss functions for class-imbalance fine segmentation (Sec.~\ref{subsection:method_gbc_loss}).
 In addition to joint learning, we propose loss weighting for optimizing segmentation more for SR in Sec.~\ref{subsection:method_intermediate} and extra skip connection paths for optimizing SR more for segmentation, as described in Secs.~\ref{subsection:method_skip}.